DougBeney/dougie.io/_posts/2019-07-13-emacs-open-directory-in-terminal.md

 ---
-title: Here's How to Open a Terminal Application in Your Current Emacs Working Directory
+title: Here's How to Open a Terminal in Your Current Emacs Working Directory
 date: 2019-07-13
 icon: pencil-square
 category: Emacs